The idea of atoms is not a new one! The Greeks philosopher Democritus suggested over 2500 years ago

 negative charge and they were present in all atoms.
 So atoms were not solid indestructible

 balls after all.
-The name corpuscles was later changed to the electron.
+The name "corpuscles" was later changed to the electron.

-Thompson developed a new model of
+Thomson developed a new model of

 plum pudding model.
-His idea of what an atom looks like is a sphere of positive charge
+His idea of what an atom looks like is a sphere of

-in which are embedded the electrons.
-A bit like a plum pudding or chocolate chip cookie.
+in which are embedded the electrons, a bit like a plum pudding or chocolate chip cookie.

 Thompson's calculations had shown that the electron was 1/1840th the mass of a hydrogen

-According to Thompson's plum pudding model of the atom the positive charge of the pudding was spread out over the whole atom and it would not have been able to stop a heavy bullet like projectile such as a heavy positively charged alpha particle.
+According to Thomson's plum pudding model of the atom the positive charge of the "pudding" was spread out over the whole atom and it would not have been able to stop a heavy bullet like projectile such as a heavy positively charged alpha particle.
 So Rutherford would have expected all the alpha particles to pass straight through the gold foil.
 Indeed most of the alpha particles did but some were deflected and some bounced straight back.
 This was not what Rutherford was expecting at all.
 This should have been impossible based on the plum pudding model!

 Since most

-of the alpha particles passed straight through and only a few were deflected through large angles,
+gold foil (as shown opposite) and only a few were deflected through large angles,

-it was concluded that the atom consisted of mostly empty space but with a tiny area positive of charge located at the centre - the nucleus!
+it was concluded that the atom consisted of mostly empty space but with a tiny area of

-The alpha particles that were deflected were those that had come close to the nucleus , since the
+The alpha particles that were deflected were those that had come close to the

 alpha particles

-have a positive charge the closer they got to the positively charged nucleus the greater the angle through
+have a positive charge the closer they got to the

 which they would have been deflected (this is shown in the image opposite).

-The fact that very few alpha particles, about 1 in 10 0000 were deflected straight back means that the chance of any hitting the nucleus must have been small, so the nucleus must be tiny.
+The fact that very few alpha particles; about 1 in 10 0000 were deflected straight back means that the chance of any hitting the

-Rutherford was also able to calculate the size of the nucleus from his experimental work, he calculated
+Rutherford was also able to calculate the size of the nucleus

 that the nucleus was about 1/10 000th the size of the atom.